 Review

-Allegories of our time
+Allegories of our time (Chrisitne Vuegen, 2022)

 Is Laurence Durieu (°1972 lives in Meise and works in her studio in Mechelen) a new contemporary genre painter?
 She started painting about ten years ago and found her own way around 2020.
 ‘A Family Affair‘ is her very first solo show, a title taken from a 1971 hit by Sly & the Family Stone.
 Large-format paintings, hyper-detailed pencil drawings and, more recently, small paintings let us look inside living rooms, with or without people and always with animals and plants.
 Scenes from everyday life, but not really everyday.
 Her work is very accessible and at the same time enigmatic, as if all those details form a kind of rebus of symbols.
 The intriguing compositions are compiled from photographs of her own family and home.